 Against this background, the Lebanese look to have, overwhelmingly, caved in.
 They have chosen to continue living with a leadership which lacks basic public administration skills, yet excel at personal wealth management.
 Some, in the government hierarchy, look to have been “inoculated” to achieve the highest possible level of corruption.

 Overall, the Lebanese look to have totally conceded to the “relevancy” of their lords.
-In their mind, they have elected them, time after time, and have even chosen their kin to succeed them.
+The Lebanese have elected them, time after time, and have even gladly chosen their kin to succeed them.
 Why bother to change?

 In our mind, it is because the younger generation has decided that it is not going take it anymore.
 We strongly share and support that same feeling.